mahlvm/02_GoldenSquare_P3_01_unit_testing_parent_child_classes_bit/challenges/03_design_a_single_function.md

 > story.
 In industry, you may also need to ask further questions to clarify
 > aspects of the problem.
 >
 > ## 2.
-Design the Method Signature
+Design the Function Signature
 >
-> The signature of a method includes:
+> The signature of a function includes:
 >
-> * The name of the method.
+> * The name of the function.
 > * What parameters it takes, their names and data types.
 > * What it returns and the data type of that value.
 > * Any other side effects it might have.